carolinaborim/documentation/source/includes/use_case_scenarios/_use_case_scenarios.md

 ## Get the dealer associated to an equipment

-  To get a dealer associated to an equipment, it's necessary to make a HTTP Request to Dealer API in the following format: `GET /dealer/{id}` and when the information is returned with success, a single dealer will be available.
+  To get a dealer associated to an equipment, it's necessary to make a HTTP Request to Dealer API in the following format: `GET /dealer/{id}`.
+When the information is returned with success, a single dealer will be available.

   At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L31-L38) we are requesting the API to get a specific dealer by passing a valid id as a parameter.